gesslar/glpu/doc/wiki/simul_efun/mappings.md

 ### PARAMETERS

-    mapping m - The weighted mapping to select from, where keys are the elements and values are their weights.
+* `mapping m` - The weighted mapping to select from, where keys are the elements and values are their weights.

-### RETURNS

-    mixed - The selected element.

 ## DESCRIPTION